tehruhn/hackathon/.github/README.md

 ## 🎯 Challenge Overview

-We have **~1300 vision models** available, complete with metadata about architecture, training data, and more.
-This hackathon seeks to answer fundamental questions that have driven recent research in representational alignment ([Sucholutsky et al., 2023](); [Muttenthaler et al., 2024]()).
-Participants will join either a 🟦 Blue Team or a 🟥 Red Team, and provide JSON submissions that demonstrate the largest uniform set of models (Blue) or greatest differentiation among those models (Red).
+We have **over 1000 vision models** available to adjudicate  This hackathon seeks to answer fundamental questions that have driven recent research in representational alignment ([Sucholutsky et al., 2023](); [Muttenthaler et al., 2024]()).
+Participants will join either a 🟦 Blue Team or a 🟥 Red Team, and provide JSON submissions that demonstrate the largest uniform set of models (🟦) or greatest differentiation among those models (🟥).

 ### 🟦 Blue Team

-_"Finding unexpected similarities."_
+_"Find similarities."_
 Building on work showing that different networks can learn similar representations at scale, Blue Teams search for cases where this convergence occurs.

 - **🎯 Objective**: Submit a collection of models demonstrating representational and/or functional equivalence.